Nokia 3310 Reboot at MWC 2017: The Top Seven Features to Look Out For

 The new Nokia 3310 sports a 2-megapixel rear camera which can be considered as one of the biggest updates to the iconic handset.
 It is also accompanied by an LED flash.
 As with all feature phones, the quality of pictures will not be exceptional, though the presence of a camera adds a lot of value to the device.

-As expected, the new Nokia 3310 comes with an impressive battery life.
+As expected, the new Nokia 3310 (2017) feature phone comes with an impressive battery life.
 HMD Global at the launch event claimed that the handset packs removable 1200mAh battery and can deliver a talk time of up to 22 hours while a standby time of up to 31 days.

 The new Nokia 3310 will be available in all-new avatar and comes with fresh colours as well.
 The Nokia 3310 (2017) will come in Warm Red and Yellow colours both with a gloss finish while will also come in Dark Blue and Grey colours both with a matte finish.